ni-cky/system/Workbench/Progression.md

 	- Narrative Importance: Low
 	- Gameplay Importance High (Build defining)

+Plot Points:
+- Gain 1 at the end of each session
+- +1 if Storied Rest was used

 | Level | Type      | Upgrade                                                                                                                                     | Actions |
 | ----- | --------- | ------------------------------------------------------------------------------------------------------------------------------------------- | ------- |
 | 1     | Talebound | Choose one Action                                                                                                                           | 4       |